rponte/vagrant-ubuntu-mssqlserver/README.md

 * Run `vagrant up` from the base directory of this project.
 The first time this will take a while -- up to 30 minutes on my machine.
 Please note that building the VM involves downloading an Ubuntu 16.04 [base box](https://atlas.hashicorp.com/ubuntu/boxes/xenial64) which is over 300MB in size;

+## Connecting

+You should now be able to connect to the new database at `localhost:1433` as `sa` with password `vagrant@2017`.
+You can connect to the SQL Server instance from outside the container by using various command line and GUI tools on the host or remote computers.
+See the [Connect and Query](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-connect-and-query-sqlcmd) topic in the SQL Server on Linux documentation.

+## Alternatives

+You may also want to consider a Docker-based solution such as [mssql-server-linux](https://hub.docker.com/r/microsoft/mssql-server-linux/).